Real-time Monitoring

 Metric values update the moment a Sparkplug B data message (DDATA or NDATA) is received by the broker.
 There is no polling interval — updates are event-driven and typically arrive within milliseconds of the source change.

 If a metric hasn't updated recently, it still shows the last known value with its timestamp so you can tell how fresh the reading is.
+Recently updated values display with a brief highlight animation.

 Next Steps